 While the reference to IEDs as enemy artillery misses the point, General Montgomery Meigs redeems himself with the last sentence, which is critically on target, pun intended.
 This isn’t about “scalps”, as Rick Atkinson errorneously states, In fact, it has little to do with killing Americans and Coalition forces and more to do with influence both on the Coalition and building support.
 IEDs can be looked at as political campaigns.
 There is the intimidation of the opposition and efforts to build support among existing and hoped for constituents for campaign contributions which take the shape of social, moral, financial, and logistical support.

 On the flip side, there’s the reality that private military companies are in the same game of influence, except we do not acknowledge it or accept it, until now.
-That is the topic for another post and the purpose for the screening and discussion I put together for Nick Iconic’s movie Shadow Company last year (see previous post, including who was on the discussion panel here).
-The strategic influence of both IEDs and private military companies is something the "soft power" people have seemingly only recently understood (USC’s Center for Public Diplomacy rejected even advertising the event, let alone giving a few hundred dollars to support it).
+That is the topic for another post and the purpose for the screening and discussion I put together for the movie Shadow Company last year (see the previous post, including who was on the discussion panel here).
+The strategic influence of both IEDs and private military companies is something the “soft power” people have seemingly only recently understood (USC’s Center for Public Diplomacy rejected even advertising the event, let alone giving a few hundred dollars to support it).

 Finally the media and the citizenry and more importantly Congress are looking at the issue of contracting.
 Congress has abrogated is responsibility in providing oversight of the military and oversight over foreign policy by ignoring the issues.
 The influence of private military companies over host nation perceptions is shaped by IEDs, just as our posture and perceptions of the host nation is shaped by IEDs.
 It’s a viscous cycle that we can only lose if we do not get a handle on it.
 MountainRunner friend Frank Hoffman termed it right when he called the situation in Iraq Complex Irregular Warfare.
 The impact of our actions and our agents’ actions must be understood in this context.
 Perhaps the best example of a simple device creating a butterfly effect is the IED.
 Realize that and we’ll be better off and probably rely less on technological Right of Boom solutions.
 We must move far Left of the Boom and Blackwater vulnerabilities will be reduced…